-What Is The Best Thickness Planer?
+What Is The Best Planer Thicknesser?

-More Detailed Thickness Planer Reviews
+More Detailed Planer Thicknesser Reviews

-This thicknesser does an excellent job of planing timber.
+This DeWalt planer thicknesser does an excellent job of planing timber.
 The headlock facility locks the head in place to minimise any movement in the cutter and this provides a smooth finish.
 The thickness scale, material removal gauge and graduated depth crank make this machine quick to set up and easy to use.
 The planer produces smooth cuts that are accurate to a depth of 1/10th of a millimetre.
-This makes this one of the best tools on the market at this price range.
 It is also not too noisy considering the way it powers through the timber.

-This thicknesser is well built, easy to use and produces an excellent finish on both hard and softwood.
+These features make this one of the best planer thicknessers on the market at this price range.
+This wood thicknesser is well built, easy to use and produces an excellent finish on both hard and soft wood.

-The 2012NB has a 1,650-watt motor to deliver up to 8,500 rpm.
-It has a 304 mm cutting width and a 150mm cutting depth.
+The Makita 2012NB/2 Thicknesser has a 1,650-watt motor to deliver up to 8,500 rpm.
+It has a 304 mm cutting width and a 150 mm cutting depth.

-Setting and adjusting the thicknesser is simple and the results achieved are excellent – very smooth and accurate.
+Setting and adjusting this wood thicknesser is simple and the results achieved are excellent – very smooth and accurate.
 The head clamp reduces the risk of snipe and helps you produce finished timber that is perfect from end to end.